-13. The breach of the duty of care owed by Patel to the Plaintiffs and other Class members, in failing to exercise reasonable care, skill and due diligence with respect to the investment merit of the "Mark Anthony Investment" scheme, was done within the scope and in the course of his ordinary employment as a professional financial and investment advisor for Coast Capital in providing advice to its clients and members.
-Accordingly, Coast Capital is vicariously liable for the effects of Patel's negligence.
+13. The breach of the duty of care owed by Patel to the Plaintiffs Jer and other Class members, in failing to exercise reasonable care, skill and due diligence with respect to the investment merit of the "Mark Anthony Investment" scheme, was done within the scope and in the course of his ordinary employment as a professional financial and investment advisor for Coast Capital and his role as a representative of Worldsource in providing advice to their\clients and members.
+Accordingly, Coast Capital and Worldsource are vicariously liable for the effects of Patel's negligence.